winglang/react-file-upload-example/README.md

 > [!WARNING]
-> This example is not functioning right now.
+> This example only works when deployed AWS using the `tf-aws` target.
+> It may not be supported by the Wing local simulator.

 An example of an app with a React front-end that allows users to upload files to an S3 bucket.